 – A heat-proof plate or tray (that can fit into your wok or pot) to sit on top of the trivet: this is where you put the buns to be steamed

 11. HOW TO STORE AND REHEAT MANTOU

 Storing: If you make extra and plan to store them, let the already steamed buns cool down completely and then place them on a baking sheet, not touching each other, and then put the entire tray inside the freezer for about 1 hour.
-They will harden, but not completely frozen yet.
+They will harden but are not completely frozen yet.
 Transfer to a freezer bag and they will not stick to each other anymore.
-Try not to keep for more than 1 month.
+Try not to keep it for more than 1 month.

 Reheating: They can go straight from the freezer to the steamer.
 Steam on medium-high heat for 5 minutes